Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Results and discussion

-To visualize the distribution of 4527 FRBs in the multidimensional parameter space, we apply UMAP to the sample, and the result is shown in Figure \ref{fig:figure1}.
-In this embedding space, red dots represent confirmed repeaters, while blue dots denote events that have not yet shown repetition observationally.
-Consistent with the foundational patterns identified in \citet{Sun2025,Sun2025b}, the enlarged sample still exhibits a bimodal structure.
+To visualize the distribution of 4527 FRBs in the multidimensional parameter space, we apply UMAP to the sample, and the result is shown in Figure~\ref{fig:figure1}.
+In this embedding space, red dots represent confirmed repeaters, while blue dots denote FRBs that have not yet been observed to repeat.
+Consistent with the foundational patterns identified in Refs.~\cite{Sun2025,Sun2025b}, the enlarged sample still exhibits an approximately bimodal structure.
 As illustrated, most confirmed repeaters are densely concentrated on the lower-right side.
-In contrast, the distribution of apparent non-repeaters is more complex: while a significant portion forms a distinct, isolated cluster in the upper-left region, others are widely distributed and show substantial spatial overlap with the primary repeaters in the lower-right.
-It is worth noting that, in the upper-left region of the embedding space, a subset of repeaters now appears within areas dominated by non-repeaters, which constitutes the most notable change relative to earlier results derived from the smaller CHIME/FRB Catalog 1 sample.
+In contrast, the distribution of apparent nonrepeaters is more complex: while a significant portion forms a distinct, isolated cluster in the upper-left region, others are widely distributed and show substantial spatial overlap with the primary repeaters in the lower-right.
+It is worth noting that, in the upper-left region of the embedding space, a subset of repeaters now appears within areas dominated by nonrepeaters, which constitutes a notable change relative to earlier results derived from the smaller Catalog 1 sample \cite{Sun2025}.

 It should be noted that the UMAP axes themselves do not carry direct physical meaning, and distances in the embedded space merely reflect relative similarities in the multidimensional parameter space.
-Nevertheless, the projection reveals a clear global separation between repeaters and non-repeaters, indicating that the two populations remain systematically distinct in their parameter properties even in the enlarged sample.
-These distributional characteristics motivate the use of objective clustering methods to further dissect the underlying populations and to obtain a more physically meaningful interpretation of the observed patterns.
+Nevertheless, the projection reveals a clear global trend of separation between repeaters and nonrepeaters, indicating that the two populations remain systematically distinct in their parameter properties even in the enlarged sample.
+These distributional characteristics motivate the use of objective clustering methods to further dissect the underlying populations and facilitate a more physically meaningful interpretation of the observed patterns.